wi73a-praktisk-web/igang-med-github-alexander-faisst/README.md

-For/of Loop | Loops through a objects enumerables While Loop | loops through a block of code while a specified condition is true Do/while Loop | also loops through a block of code while a specified condition is true
+For/of Loop | Loops through a objects enumerables While Loop | loops through a block of code while a specified condition is true Do/while Loop | also loops through a block of code while a specified condition is true For Each Loop | Performs an operation once for every element in the collection (usually used for iterating through arrays)

 ### Documentation Operators